Patronics/PicaxePreprocess/readme.md

 This tool can also be used as a starting point for include/macro implementstions in other software tools

+## setup
+If you don't already have it, install python.

+copy `picaxepreprocess.py` (and optionally the `Makefile` for advanced usage) to the directory your .bas files are in

+that's it!

 ## usage
 run ./picaxepreprocess.py from the same directory as the files you want to preprocess.
 If your starting file is named "main.bas", and you're ok with outputing to compiled.bas, that's it!